Theta model: Steepest gradient descent learning rule

 The theta model can also be applied to research beyond the realm of biology.
 McKennoch et al. (2008) derived a steepest gradient descent learning rule based on theta neuron dynamics.
 Their model is based on the assumption that "intrinsic neuron dynamics are sufficient to achieve consistent time coding, with no need to involve the precise shape of postsynaptic currents..." contrary to similar models like SpikeProp and Tempotron, which depend heavily on the shape of the postsynaptic potential (PSP).
 Not only could the multilayer theta network perform just about as well as Tempotron learning, but the rule trained the multilayer theta network to perform certain tasks neither SpikeProp nor Tempotron were capable of.

 Limitations

-According to Kopell and Ermentrout (2004), a limitation of the theta lies in its relative difficulty in electrically coupling two theta neurons.
+According to Kopell and Ermentrout (2004), a limitation of the theta model lies in its relative difficulty in electrically coupling two theta neurons.
 It is possible to create large networks of theta neurons – and much research has been done with such networks – but it may be advantageous to use Quadratic Integrate-and-Fire (QIF) neurons, which allow for electrical coupling in a "straightforward way".